davidmm01/py-toy-robot/README.md

 ## Program input

-This program recieves its input by reading a file.
+This program receives its input by reading a file.
 This files name must be passed as a command line argument to the program.
 The program assumes that there will be no blank lines between commands in the input file.

 ## Run The Program